realmatterio/realDAX/PRODUCTION_MIGRATION_PLAN.md

 ## Executive Summary

-This document outlines the migration strategy for upgrading the OpenDAX mockup system to a production-ready cryptocurrency exchange platform.
+This document outlines the migration strategy for upgrading the realDAX-OpenDAX mockup system to a production-ready cryptocurrency exchange platform.
 The current mockup provides a solid architectural foundation with 90% design readiness, but requires significant enhancements in security, blockchain integration, scalability, and compliance.

 **Estimated Timeline:** 3-6 months
 **Recommended Team Size:** 3-5 developers